cdcasey/cdcasey-dev/content/2020/2020-07-24-posts/index.md

 It seems unweildy, and I strongly suspect that there's a more sensible way to do this.
 But it works for now so I decide to keep it.
 I also notice that as I'm developing it, my code keeps compiling and running even when there's a type mismatch.
 It's then that I remeber that _[the gatsby plugin doesn't do type checking](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/#caveats)_.
 Relying on VS Code's errors, I push on.
 It's time to get into the node file.

+My big takeaway from working on the `gatsby-node.js` file is that the `context` part of the `createPage` API call not only goes into the page template's `graphql` query, but it also goes into the component's `pageContext` prop.